-Boost the bass, emphasize a voice in a song, brighten the treble - your equalizer gives you the freedom to adjust seven separate frequencies of sound to your individual taste.
+EQUALIZER (Option): If your sound system has an equalizer, you can boost the bass, emphasize a voice in a song, brighten the treble -- your equalizer gives you the freedom to adjust seven separate frequencies of sound to your individual taste.
 Move a lever up to emphasize a frequency, move it down to de-emphasize.
 Start with the levers in the middle position, then adjust each lever as you like.